rust-lang/regex/README.md

 regex = "1"
 ```

-and this to your crate root:
+and this to your crate root (if you're using Rust 2015):

 ```rust
 extern crate regex;